padillandrea/ANPC/tareas/computer-numbers.md

 # Computer Numbers: Fun with IEEE 754

-MATLAB and most other computing systems use the [IEEE Standard 754](https://en.wikipedia.org/wiki/IEEE_754) is a 52-bit base-2 fraction.
+MATLAB and most other computing systems use the [IEEE Standard 754](https://en.wikipedia.org/wiki/IEEE_754) to represent a floating-point number in memory.
+A double precision floating point number `x` is represented in this standard as `x = (-1)^s * (2^(e - 1023)) * (1.f)`, where `s` is a 1-bit unsigned integer, `e` is an 11-bit unsigned integer, and `f` is a 52-bit base-2 fraction.
 The number 1023, called the bias, provides for negative and positive values of the exponent of the 2.
 The 64 bits used in this representation of , where `s` is a 1-bit unsigned integer, `e` is an 11-bit unsigned integer, and `f` is a 52-bit base-2 fraction.
 The number 1023, called the bias, provides for negative and positive values of the exponent of the 2.
 The 64 bits used in this representation of `x` can be arranged in memory as shown in the image below.

 ![sign-esponent-mantissa](../images/sign-esponent-mantissa.png)